BigV12/glasp-doc-guide/Glasp.md

 Glasp is like a social media platform.
 But instead of sharing thoughts and opinions, your highlighted texts are shared with everyone.
 This means that the text and videos you highlight are not private.
 It can be seen by every Glasp user who either follows you or searches for your profile.

 You can follow different people too and see their highlights.

-Comments are allowed about each highlight and people can share their thoughts.

 ### Topics